Fflecsi: Pilot scheme

 On 14 June 2021, fflecsi started operating in Blaenau Gwent with Stagecoach.

 On 21 June 2021, fflecsi started operating in Holywell, Flintshire, in partnership with Flintshire County Council and P&O Lloyd Coaches, the latter will operate the service.
 The service serves the Holywell area, connecting residents to Holywell bus station, retail areas, leisure facilities, and medical centres.

 On 27 July 2021, it was announced that fflecsi's operations in Newport would be expanded from the two service zones used for fflecsi's first trial in the city to a service covering all of Newport.

 In September 2021, fflecsi was included in proposals for the North Wales Metro, potentially expanding its presence to new places in the region.
 Later in the month, it was announced that fflecsi would be operating the existing Bwcabus service in West Wales as "fflecsi Bwcabus".
 The 12-year operating service which operates routes between Carmarthenshire, Ceredigion, and Pembrokeshire, is funded by the LINC II scheme, a Welsh Government programme.

 On 14 March 2022, the service expanded to Ruthin, Denbighshire.
 The fleet used for servicing Ruthin, includes a EVM e-Cityline battery-electric minibus, the first zero-emission vehicle of the fflecsi service.

 On 27 May 2022, Holywell's service area was announced to be expanded.

 On 10 August 2022, fflecsi announced it will expand to Buckley, Flintshire from 15 August 2022.
 Operated by Prestige Taxis, the area will cover Buckley, Higher Kinnerton, Penyffordd and Hope.

 On 12 August 2022, it was announced fflecsi will stop operating in Newport by 25 September 2022, just over a year after the city-wide trial was introduced.
 Responding to the trial's performance, Transport for Wales stated that Newport's experience with the service was "successful", had provided "substantial data... to improve future public transport route planning", and gave "useful information" on operating the service in an urban setting.
 Newport Transport would start increasing their bus services in a new timetable from 4 September 2022, for a three-week transition until fflecsi services cease.

 Newport's pilot service ended on 25 September 2022, with all nine vehicles used being removed from service.
 The data collected would be used by Newport Bus to improve its scheduled bus services.

+In October 2023, it was announced that the fflecsi Bwcabus service, covering parts of west Wales, was due to end on 31 October.